maurogeorge/segredario/README.md

 This project is a fangame to make a proposal to my girlfriend.

+## Disclaimer

+Since the main idea is to make a proposal to my girlfriend, and this is my first game.
+I had to do some things quick and dirty, after all I want to becoma a groom fast.

+So Pull Requests are welcome.
+Please see CONTRIBUTING.md for details.

 ## Dependencies

 To run this project you need to have: